Haikyu!!

 Haikyu!! (ハイキュー!!, Haikyū!!) is a Japanese manga series written and illustrated by Haruichi Furudate.
 It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from February 2012 to July 2020, with its chapters collected in 45 tankōbon volumes.
 The story follows Shoyo Hinata, a boy determined to become a great volleyball player despite his small stature.

 An anime television series adaptation produced by Production I.G, aired on MBS from April to September 2014, with 25 episodes.
 A second season aired from October 2015 to March 2016, with 25 episodes.
 A third season aired from October to December 2016, with 10 episodes.
 A fourth season was released in two split cours from January to December 2020, with 25 episodes.
 The anime film series titled Haikyu!!
 Final will be released in two parts, which serves as the finale of the series; the first part titled Haikyu!!
-The Dumpster Battle, was released in February 2024, and the second and final part titled Haikyu!! vs. The Little Giant has been announced.
+The Dumpster Battle, was released in February 2024, and the second and final part titled Haikyu!! vs. The Little Giant is set to be released in 2027.

-In North America, the manga has been licensed by Viz Media, while the anime series has been licensed for digital and home release by Sentai Filmworks.
+In North America, the manga has been licensed by Viz Media, while the anime series has been licensed for digital and home release by Sentai Filmworks and later Crunchyroll.

 Both the manga and anime have been met with positive responses.
 In 2016, Haikyu!! won the 61st Shogakukan Manga Award for the shōnen category.
-By December 2024, the manga had over 70 million copies in circulation, making it one of the best-selling manga series of all time.
+By December 2025, the manga had over 75 million copies in circulation, making it one of the best-selling manga series of all time.